The cheapest way to add LinkedIn steps to HubSpot sequences is the free manual task step. The cheapest automated way is FirstTouch at $99 per seat.

 Salesforge fits teams whose engine is cold email: mailbox infrastructure, warm-up, and deliverability tooling with agent features on top.
 If email is your primary channel, it is a reasonable hub.
 If your buyers live on LinkedIn and your pipeline lives in HubSpot, it covers the smaller half of the motion, and the social half needs a dedicated execution layer.

 Assemble by jobs, starting from where revenue is reported.
-A HubSpot mid-market team typically lands on three servers: HubSpot MCP for the record layer, one data layer (Clay or Apollo), and FirstTouch for social execution.
+A HubSpot mid-market team typically lands on three servers: HubSpot MCP for the record layer, one data layer (Clay, Explorium, Apollo, or ZoomInfo GTM.AI depending on budget and volume), and FirstTouch for social execution.
 Ask the agent to work a play end to end and watch the handoffs: enrich the list, qualify against the ideal customer profile, queue LinkedIn and email touches for approval, and log everything to the timeline.
 If a server cannot participate in that loop without a CSV export in the middle, it is a tool, not a stack member.

 Here is a concrete Monday-morning play a RevOps leader can run from one chat window.
 Ask the assistant to pull every contact HubSpot marked as a marketing qualified lead last week, enrich the thin records, qualify the list against your ideal customer profile, and queue a LinkedIn connection request plus a follow-up email for each fit, held for rep approval.
 The handoffs map cleanly onto the jobs: HubSpot MCP reads the lifecycle-stage change, the data layer fills in company size and role, and FirstTouch runs AI Qualification, stages the touches behind the Human-in-the-Loop gate, and logs every approved send to the contact timeline.